scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 The agreed upon block height for the Romulus Upgrade is *1,794,500*.

-NOTE: Full-nodes includes any Sentry nodes that are part of a validator's network architecture.
+_NOTE: Full-nodes includes any Sentry nodes that are part of a validator's network architecture._

+This document describes the upgrade in the following sections:

 - Preliminary
 - Risks
 - Recovery
 - Upgrade Procedure

 ## Preliminary